Home for the Holidays: Grandpa's House

 In part explanation and part wistful thinking, Craig spelled out the scene she would meet, "He’ll have everything they need ready that night and he’ll show the kids their room.
 Just let him take care of them and they’ll do fine.
-Let him show them where to wash up and get them tucked in.
+Let him show them where to wash up and help them get tucked in.
 You’ll see, they’ll love having him cluck over them like a mother hen.

 "In the morning, you’ll wake up to the maid’s breakfast with fresh coffee.
 I bet it will be the best you’ve ever had.
 He’ll serve you with such a mixture of gusto and finesse that you’ll be giggling while you eat.
 The kids will be wide eyed–oh how I wish I could be there to see them!

 "Then he’ll settle you around his big tree by the fireplace.
 The gifts will be spilling out everywhere, but he won’t say one word about them.
-He’ll want to take pictures of everybody by the tree--that’ll take a while, believe me.
+He’ll want to take pictures of everybody by the tree and that’ll take a while, believe me.
 He’ll want shots of everyone together and then individually."

 Knowing the next bit would give her pause for thought, he went on carefully, "Grandpa will want you to sing with him after that, but don’t worry, you won’t even hear yourself.
 His baritone won’t be soft anymore.
 Well, he’ll start soft so as not to scare Matt and Arabella, but when he gets going their chins will drop to their knees.
 Just sing along and enjoy it.
 Make sure you ask him to sing “O Holy Night” for the kids.